 - ECON S-110: Quantitative Methods in Economics and Business, Prof. Gelfer

 - ECON S-1016: Topics in Labor Economics, Prof. Bruich (*)

 - ECON S-1317: The Economics of Emerging Markets, Prof. Sergi

 - ECON S-1412: Public Finance, Prof. Shoag (*)

 - ECON S-1452: Money, Financial Institutions, and Markets, Prof. Watson

 - ECON S-1814: Urban Economics, Prof. Shoag (*)

 - ECON S-1913: Behavioral Corporate Finance, Prof. Martelli

 - ECON S-1915: Neuroinvesting, Prof. Martelli

-- IMPORTANT: All other economics courses offered at Harvard Summer School will not count for concentration credit, elective or otherwise.
+IMPORTANT: All other economics courses offered at Harvard Summer School will not count for Ec concentration or Secondary Field credit, elective or otherwise.